salihkilicli/Regression-Analysis-with-R/README.md

 My homework solutions (in R) of the Ph.D. level statistics course (STAT 608) in Texas A&M University.

-Reference Book : A Modern Approach to Regression with R - Simon J. Sheather
+Reference Book : A Modern Approach to Regression with R by Simon J. Sheather

 Topics covered: